EKreir/ecfArcadiaZoo/README.md

 `git checkout master` for master branch or `git checkout dev` for dev branch (because the main branch is empty)

+installe mailpit or other smtp (look at the doc for mailpit & once installed, it musts run for successful sending)

 then install composer (if not done, for managing dependencies and libraries) :

 for my part I have a linux distribution (ubuntu 24.04) `sudo apt install composer`